 At times it feels like an uncoordinated and desperate scramble to find some kind of “revolutionary” application for a field that has received a great deal of public attention and research funding.
 Alas, as with the past promises of genetically driven paradigm shifts, personalized medicine seems just as unlikely to result in widespread revolutionary changes.

 Don’t get me wrong.
-Good things will happen, knowledge will increase and new therapies will emerge.
-But there is little reason to suspect that the promised cost-saving, life-extending, the population-health-improving revolution will unfold as suggested by the many vocal advocates (who include researchers, media, research institutions and the President of the United States).
-And remember, what has been promised is a revolution (which the Oxford dictionary defines as a “dramatic and wide-reaching change in conditions, attitudes, or operation” – a pretty high standard), not a slow and iterative evolution (AKA: how science usually works).
+Good things will happen, knowledge will increase, and new therapies will emerge.
+But there is little reason to suspect that the promised cost-saving, life-extending, population-health-improving revolution will unfold as suggested by the many vocal advocates (who include researchers, media, research institutions, and the President of the United States).
+And remember, what has been promised is a revolution (which the Oxford dictionary defines as a 'dramatic and wide-reaching change in conditions, attitudes, or operation' – a pretty high standard), not a slow and iterative evolution (AKA: how science usually works).

-My favorite example of the disconnect between the rhetoric of revolution and, well, reality, is in the realm of lifestyle change (this is a topic I’ve written about before).
+My favourite example of the disconnect between the rhetoric of revolution and, well, reality, is in the realm of lifestyle change (this is a topic I’ve written about before).
 A key part of the push for personalized medicine is the belief that genetic information will facilitate healthy lifestyle change.
-It will, as Obama suggested in his last State of the Union address, provide us all with the “personalized information we need to keep ourselves and our families healthier.”
+It will, as Obama suggested in his last State of the Union address, provide us all with the 'personalized information we need to keep ourselves and our families healthier.'
 It will be empowering, so says the Director of the National Institutes of Health, Francis Collins.

 The theory behind this “revolutionary” idea is that genetic risk information will cause us all to exercise more and stop eating too much.
 We’ll quit smoking and drinking to excess.
 And we will discover what unique and special things we should do to stay healthy (answer: don’t smoke, exercise, eat a balanced diet, watch your weight, wear your seatbelt, sleep).
 This is an idea that is absolutely everywhere.
 It is, for example, part of the marketing strategy for virtually every direct-to-consumer genetic testing company.
 Get your genes tested, these companies promise, and you will feel the urge to start running with your dog.